-This section of the Owner's and Service Manual addresses maintenance of the SG250 charging system.
+This section of the Owner's and Service Manual addresses maintenance of the TT250 charging system.

-You might have a charging system problem if the battery is dead or the bike is hard to start.
-It's more likely this is just a battery problem, so the first thing to do is to check the battery (see the SG250 battery maintenance section of this Manual).
+You might have a charging system problemif the battery is dead or the bike is hard to start.
+It's more likely this is just a battery problem, so the first thing to do is to check the battery (see the TT250 battery maintenance section of this Manual).

-If you have ruled out a defective battery, the next thing to check is the charging circuit.
+If you have ruled out a defective battery, thenext thing to check is the charging circuit.

 Put a multimeter on the battery and measure the voltage when the engine is revved.
 It should be between 13.8 and 14.5 VDC.
-If the voltage is above 14.5 VDC, the rectifier is defective and it must be replaced.
+If the voltage is above 14.5 VDC, the regulator is defective and it must be replaced.

-The rectifier and the CDI are located beneath the fuel tank.
-You will need to remove the seat and fuel tank to gain access to these items.
-If you need a rectifier or a CDI, please call us at (800) 884-4173.
+The regulator is located beneath the fuel tank on the left side of the motorcycle.
+You will need to remove the seat and fuel tank to gain access to the regulator; the procedure for removing these components is described in other parts of this Manual.
+If you need a regulator, please call us at 800 884 4173.